-Age of Empires IV is the latest entry in the world-renowned RTS franchise from Relic Entertainment and World’s Edge.
+Age of Empires IV is the latest entry in the world-renowned real-time strategy franchise from Relic Entertainment and World’s Edge.
 In it, you will choose from 8 different civilizations and build up an empire from scratch using their special abilities.

-As your empire grows, you will play a part in historical battles for conquest and domination over a region.
-When you aren’t in battle, you’ll be building settlements, managing your people, and collecting resources to keep everything running smoothly.
+As your empire grows you’ll play a part in historical battles for conquest & domination over a region.
+When you aren’t in battle, you’ll be building settlements, managing your people and collecting resources to keep everything running smoothly.
 With 4 separate campaigns and 35 missions that cover 500 years of human history, there is a ton to experience in Age of Empires IV.
 Since it was released in October of 2021, many Age of Empires fans might think they’ve worked out all of the game’s secrets and mechanics, leaving nothing new to be discovered.
 However, you might just find something new to use in your playthroughs in this list of Age of Empires IV: Top 5 Secrets You Didn’t Know Existed.
-If you’re ready to add some extra tactics to your gameplay, then round up your army, and let’s get started!
+If you’re ready to add some extra tactics to your gameplay, then round up your army and let’s get started!

 Extra Ways to Use The Knight’s Charge

 When you engage a target with the knight units, they will do a charging attack with their spears thrust forward.
 You’ll mostly do this on stationary targets, but it is also possible to use this charge attack on a feisty unit that is trying to escape you.
 When you use the Knight’s Charge, there will be a short cooldown period, about 10 seconds or so.
 After that you are free to use it again.
 If you activate the charge attack on a fleeing enemy, that unit will continue to chase it down and attack it.
 If that first attack doesn’t kill them, wait for the cooldown and try again.

 Identifying House of Wisdom Wings